 There is great improvisational license in a raga, and yet, a raga is a raga.
 If you play something, you are going to stay in that raga.
 In Indian vocal traditions, you will never find something that departs.

-Erik: we’re talking about improvisation in the Ancient world.
+Erik: We’re talking about improvisation in the ancient world.
 But are ragas just a footnote of ancient history?

 Charu Suri: No, the raga was absolutely important to the culture.
 It was part and parcel to the artist and the audience.
 The artist created a sonic world with these notes and the audience consumed it.
 It was very much like how we think of as jazz.
-That’s what we have been doing our whole life - improvisation is the heart and soul of raga.
+That’s what we have been doing our whole life—improvisation is the heart and soul of raga.

 Erik: Were a lot of scales being created?

-Charu Suri: It is almost like a pandora’s box, because there are so many different cultural and geographic groups, so these people would be making up scales that were based off of older scales that were passed down from generation to generation orally.
+Charu Suri: It is almost like a Pandora’s box, because there are so many different cultural and geographic groups, so these people would be making up scales that were based off of older scales that were passed down from generation to generation orally.
 So, each one would be very different.
 It would take systemic gathering for it to get carried down.

 There are at least 183 ragas that we know exist today, but maybe there are way more out there that have not been documented.
 They are all over the place.
 We know the popular ones because they keep getting repeated.
 But, I am always discovering new ones.
 Bagesri is a new one I found.
-It is actually a beautiful one that is meant to be played late, late evening, as in after midnight or early dawn, and this is a raga which is totally different from anything else.
+It is actually a beautiful raga that is meant to be played late, late evening, as in after midnight or early dawn, and this is a raga which is totally different from anything else.
 You can’t really appreciate a raga unless you really slow down in the moment of the day in which it is intended to be played.

 That is asking a lot for Generation Z and our short attention spans these days, but it is kind of what I want to do in my concerts.
 To slow down to that particular moment of the day.
 I can play Chopin in E Flat any day, but these ragas come with tradition.

-Erik: Because the jazz age is a 20th century phenomenon, I think sometimes we synonymize the invention of improvisation with this era.
+Erik: Because the Jazz Age is a 20th century phenomenon, I think sometimes we synonymize the invention of improvisation with this era.
 When was raga invented?
 What era are we talking about?

 Charu Suri: Mostly, the ragas evolved in the 8th or 9th century, There are two clear schools in India, the Hindustani tradition in the North, and the Carnatic tradition in the south, and the ragas are grouped further into garanasm which are styles of schools.
 But raga goes back further than that.
 There are some raga traces as early as even the 1st century.
 Some believe raga goes back further than that, maybe to 500 B.C.